djberg96/strongtyping/README.md

    (http://unity-project.sf.net/).
 It will be on the RAA when released.

-M: The RAA is long dead, and the SF link looks like a blank project.
+DJB: The RAA is long dead of course, and the SF link looks like a blank project.
    As for Mephle, I don't think it was ever released and I'm not sure what Unity is, unless it's a reference to what is now known as Unity MLAPI, the networking library behind Unity3d.